drurya96/Dimensional/README.md

 ### Overview

 In the context of this library, units within a dimension are treated as deltas—representing differences or durations—unless explicitly wrapped by the Quantity type.
-For example, `BaseDimension<tuple<Meters>, tuple<Seconds>>` interprets `Meters` and `Seconds` as delta units.
+For example, `base_dimension<tuple<meters>, tuple<seconds>>` interprets `meters` and `seconds` as delta units.
 This default behavior is suitable for most basic applications where only changes or durations are relevant.

 However, any fundamental unit can be wrapped by the `Quantity` type to indicate that the unit represents a state rather than a difference.
 For example, `Quantity<Kelvin>` represents a specific temperature, whereas `Kelvin` alone represents a change in temperature.
-Quantities are especially important when dealing with units like Temperature where distinguishing between current temperatures and temperature differences is crucial.
+Quantities are especially important when dealing with units like temperature where distinguishing between current temperatures and temperature differences is crucial.

-*Note: Named-Compound dimensions, like `Joules`, `Newtons`, `Liters`, etc. cannot (yet) be wrapped by `Quantity`.
+*Note: Named-Compound dimensions, like `Joules`, `newtons`, `Liters`, etc. cannot (yet) be wrapped by `Quantity`.
 If this behavior is desired, please [open an issue](https://gitlab.com/dimensionalanalysis/dimensional/-/issues/new)*

 ### Conversions